-Learning Outcome Supporting Experience An applicant must meet the following outcomes: The applicant will need to provide evidence of: EXTERNAL INFLUENCES Demonstrate knowledge, understanding and impact of external influences on a business LEVEL 1: Knowledge and understanding of recent and/or current external issues facing business/legal entities Knowledge and understanding of the impact of inflation, how this impacts on business and actions which can be taken to counterbalance this.
+QUALIFICATION Learning Outcome Supporting Experience CRITERIA An applicant must meet the following outcomes: The applicant will need to provide evidence of: Element 3 MANAGEMENT OF A LEGAL ENTITY EXTERNAL INFLUENCES Demonstrate knowledge, understanding and impact of external influences on a business LEVEL 1: Knowledge and understanding of recent and/or current external issues facing business/legal entities Knowledge and understanding of the impact of inflation, how this impacts on business and actions which can be taken to counterbalance this.
 LEVEL 2a: Ability to assess the impact of the current economic environment.
 LEVEL 2b: Knowledge, understanding and ability to identify pending legislation or professional changes which could affect the business.
 INTERNAL INFLUENCES Demonstrate knowledge, understanding and appropriate application of internal influences which can affect a business LEVEL 1: Knowledge and understanding of the internal influences which a business is likely to face and effective ways of controlling them.
 LEVEL 2a: Ability to develop a culture of accountability, compliance and openness for the business Ability to manage a team.
 Knowledge and understanding of the different types of risk affecting a business Ability to identify examples of risks and to identify how these risks can be managed.
 RISK MANAGEMENT Demonstrate knowledge, understanding and appropriate application of risk management CONTINGENCY PLANNING Demonstrate knowledge, understanding and application of basic contingency planning LEVEL 2a: Ability to respond to risks Knowledge and understanding of collection, review, evaluation and management of risk Ability to produce a risk management policy Knowledge, understanding and implementation of appropriate supervision Knowledge and understanding of the principles supporting delegation.
-LEVEL 2b: Knowledge and understanding of the key contents of an effective contingency plan, and the need for regular review Ability to test a contingency plan.
-An applicant must meet the following outcomes: EXTERNAL INFLUENCES Demonstrate knowledge, understanding and impact of external influences on a business INTERNAL INFLUENCES Demonstrate knowledge, understanding and appropriate application of internal influences which can affect a business RISK MANAGEMENT Demonstrate knowledge, understanding and appropriate application of risk management
+LEVEL 2b: Knowledge and understanding of the key contents of an effective contingency plan, and the need for regular review Ability to draft a contingency plan.
+Ability to test a contingency plan. contingency planning Ability to test a contingency plan.